vilicvane/regex-tools/README.md

 }

 interface NestedRegexArray
-  extends Array<RegExp | NestedRegexArray | NestedRegexOptions> { }
+  extends Array<RegExp | NestedRegexArray | NestedRegexOptions> {}

 type NestedRegexes = NestedRegexArray | NestedRegexOptions;
 ```

 ## Back Reference Tracking

 If you are using back reference, it will keep the index updated.
-That means you should write back refenrences relative to the current part of regular expression.
+That means you should write back references relative to the current part of regular expression.

 The options below will result in `/(distraction)(["'])\2/`.